psytext/rosettastats/docs/regression-moderation-dichotomous-moderator.md

 ## SPSS

 Analysing an interaction in SPSS first requires creating a new variable consisting of the product of the two interacting variables (also see the section on [transformation](transformation.html)).
 Here this will be called `interactionTerm`.
-NOte that there is debate on whether the dichotomous predictor should be coded `0` and `1` or `-0.5` and `0.5`: this influences the interpretation of the resulting coefficients.
+Note that there is debate on whether the dichotomous predictor should be coded `0` and `1` or `-0.5` and `0.5`: this influences the interpretation of the resulting coefficients.

 ```
 COMPUTE interactionTerm = dichotomousVariable * independentVariable.